How to answer "What I'm reading right now..." on Bumble

 Why it falls flat: Refuses the prompt to perform identity.
 The matcher reads someone unwilling to engage with the question even when a real podcast plus a tiny reaction would have answered it.

 The strongest answers name a real current book with one tiny concrete detail — the 600-page Hungarian-translator novel with the orange cover, the face-out memoir about commercial fishing, the college reread that turned out to be a different book.
 The 'right now' qualifier is doing real work; this isn't favorites, it's current.
 The most common failure is the highbrow-flex ('War and Peace', 'brushing up on Camus'), which uses the prompt to telegraph credentials.
 The second most common is the permanent-favorites answer ('always rereading the Russians'), which names a category.
 The third is the podcast-person refusal, which performs identity.
-If your real current read is a self-help paperback, write it with the small reaction-detail — the lack of pretension is what makes it land.

 What's a good "What I'm reading right now" Bumble answer?+